 2. Each employee shall be responsible for notifying the Employer of any action which might trigger a spouse's or dependent child's eligibility for continuation of insurance coverage under this policy.
 Such notice shall be given by the employee to the Employer immediately upon gaining knowledge of the event and shall include divorce, legal separation or loss of dependent eligibility under the Employer's health plan.

-3. The Employer or designee shall notify the individual(s) who are eligible for continued health insurance plan coverage of their rights and obligations under this policy, within fourteen (14) days after the occurrence of a triggering event The notice shall contain a final date by which the employee, spouse or dependent child must respond to the notice.
+3. The Employer or designee shall notify the individual(s) who are eligible for continued health insurance plan coverage of their rights and obligations under this policy, within fourteen (14) days after the occurrence of a triggering event.
+The notice shall contain a final date by which the employee, spouse or dependent child must respond to the notice.

 4. The eligible employee/individual shall notify the Employer of their decision to continue or not continue coverage within sixty (60) days of the triggering event.